 Do not touch engine or exhaust system components until they have cooled down.
-This will help avoid getting burned.
+This will help to avoid getting burned.

 Do not allow spilled motor oil or other lubricants to remain on the floor.
 Wipe them off before anyone slips.